go-kata/kinit/README.md

 ### Processors

-Processors are entities which process already created objects.
+Processors are entities that process already created objects.
 This library applies processors immediately after object creation and before it will be injected as a dependency at the first time.
 It considers processors to have the following interface: